opencord/docs/profiles/seba/configuration.md

     port#bng_port:
       type: tosca.nodes.SwitchPort
       properties:
-        portId: 31
+        portId: 31 # the port on the AGG switch that connects to the BNG
       requirements:
         - switch:
             node: switch#leaf_1
             relationship: tosca.relationships.BelongsToOne

-    # Setup the fabric switch port where the external
-    # router is connected to
+    # Configure BNGPortMapping
     bngmapping:
       type: tosca.nodes.BNGPortMapping
       properties:
-        s_tag: any
-        switch_port: 31
+        s_tag: any # allow this mapping to apply to any vlan tag
+        switch_port: 31 # the port on the AGG switch that connects to the BNG

-    # DHCP L2 Relay config
+    # DHCP L2 Relay config configures the onos dhcpl2relay app to use the AGG switch's
+    # uplink port (that connects to the BNG) to reach the DHCP server.
+It uses the
+    # ONOS ConnectPoint structure that represents an <ofId>/<portId>, both of which
+    # are configured above
     onos_app#dhcpl2relay:
       type: tosca.nodes.ONOSApp
       properties: